MohammedAmine/helloworld-rs/README.md

 ###Step 3 Build, Deploy and Run###

-1. In the Servers tab, select Red Hat JBoss EAP 7.0 [Stopped] and click the Start the Server icon to start the JBoss EAP server.
+1. In the Servers tab, select "Red Hat JBoss EAP 7.0 [Stopped]" and click the Start the Server icon to start the JBoss EAP server.

 2. Once the server starts, right-click the jboss-helloworld-rs application in the Project Explorer view.